Exploring Organic Chemistry: Hydrocarbons, Functional Groups, and Polymers

 Hydrocarbons

-Hydrocarbons are compounds composed solely of carbon and hydrogen atoms.
-They can be classified into two main categories:
+Hydrocarbons are the simplest organic compounds, consisting only of carbon and hydrogen atoms.
+They are classified into two main categories:

 Crude Oil and Fractional Distillation

-Crude oil, a complex mixture of hydrocarbons, is formed from the decomposition of ancient marine organisms over millions of years.
-Through fractional distillation, crude oil is separated into various fractions based on their boiling points, such as:
+Crude oil is a complex mixture of hydrocarbons and other compounds found in the Earth's crust.
+Through fractional distillation, crude oil can be separated into various fractions based on their boiling points, including:

 Functional Groups

-Functional groups are specific atom arrangements within organic molecules that determine their properties and reactivity.
-Two important functional groups are:
+Functional groups are specific atom arrangements that determine a molecule's chemical properties and reactivity.
+Some common functional groups include:

 Solution: